Brandon Joseph

-Brandon Joseph (born February 5, 2001) is an American football safety for the Notre Dame Fighting Irish.
-He previously played for the Northwestern Wildcats.
+Brandon Alan Joseph (born February 5, 2001) is an American professional football safety.
+He has previously played in the National Football League (NFL) for the Detroit Lions.
+He played college football at Northwestern and Notre Dame.

-Early life and high school career
+Early life

 Joseph grew up in College Station, Texas and attended College Station High School.
 He was named Class 5A All-State as a senior after recording 95 tackles with 10 passes broken up and five interceptions.
 Joseph initially committed to play college football at Texas Tech, but ultimately decommitted to sign with Northwestern.
+He is of Antiguan and Italian descent.

 College career

-Northwestern

-Joseph redshirted his true freshman season.
-As a redshirt freshman, Joseph was named first team All-Big Ten Conference and the conference Freshman of the Year.
+Joseph redshirted his true freshman season at Northwestern.
+As a redshirt freshman in 2020, Joseph was named first-team All-Big Ten Conference and the conference Freshman of the Year after he co-led the country with six interceptions.
 He was rated the nation's best strong safety by Pro Football Focus.

-Notre Dame

 For the 2022 season, Joseph transferred to Notre Dame.